 Current monitoring and conservation methods of the Saimaa ringed seal have mostly been developed at the University of Joensuu.
 UEF has continued this work.
 Development of methods for monitoring has been focused especially on estimation of juvenile mortality and improvement of pup survival in the changing climate.
 UEF has created and tested 'man-made snowdrift' method for artificially improving the lair conditions during breeding season.
 This method was successfully used at large scale as conservation action during the mild winter 2014.

-Part of this research belongs to the Safeguarding the Saimaa Ringed Seal LIFE+ project (LIFE Saimaa Seal), coordinated by the Natural Heritage Services of Metsähallitus.
+During 2013-2018, part of this research belonged to the Safeguarding the Saimaa Ringed Seal LIFE+ project (LIFE Saimaa Seal), coordinated by the Natural Heritage Services of Metsähallitus.

 Saimaa ringed seal photo-ID catalogue

 UEF collects Saimaa ringed seal photo-ID catalogue.
 If you wish to send your photos for research purposes and get information about the seal photographed, please send them to:

 Please provide the following information: name of the photographer, date and location for the photos.
 Photo quality does not matter as long as fur pattern can be distinguished.
 Photos will not be published without permission and all rights are reserved to the photographer.